 - Cyber Team in Akihabara invokes many fairy tales motifs, but the main one is the wish of 13 year old protagonist Hibari for meeting and falling in love with a fairy tale prince and live Happily Ever After with him.
 Her Character Development is essentially to get rid of that mindset, usually via Be Careful What You Wish For.

 - AR∀GO: City of London Police's Special Crimes Investigator uses a great many motifs from fairy tales and mythology in general, and it tends to go with the older versions of the stories.

 - Gaba Kawa actually follows the theme/basic plot of "The Little Mermaid", becoming more obvious about it in the final two chapters.

-- Puella Magi Madoka Magica follows the theme/basic plot of "The Little Mermaid" in Sayaka's arc, to tragic conclusion.
+- Puella Magi Madoka Magica follows the theme/basic plot of "The Little Mermaid" (the original, mind you, not Disney's Lighter and Softer version) in Sayaka's arc, to tragic conclusion: the character in question makes a deal to save a boy she has a crush on, but he's Oblivious to Love and chooses someone else; however, instead of dying, she turns into a mermaid-like monster.
 The other motif is Faust, but that's most definitely not a fairytale.